Tarun01010111/AI-interview-expert/README.md

-# 🧑‍💼 AI Interview Trainer
+# 🧑‍💼 AI Interview   Expert

-Welcome to **AI Interview Trainer** – your all-in-one, AI-powered platform for mastering technical, HR, and resume interviews with instant feedback and voice support.
+Welcome to **AI Interview Expert** – your all-in-one, AI-powered platform for mastering technical, HR, and resume interviews with instant feedback and voice support.

 ---

-## 🎯 What is AI Interview Trainer?
+## 🎯 What is AI Interview Expert?

-**AI Interview Trainer** is a Streamlit-based web application designed for **students**, **job seekers**, and **professionals** who want to practice and improve their interview skills.
+**AI Interview Expert** is a Streamlit-based web application designed for **students**, **job seekers**, and **professionals** who want to practice and improve their interview skills.
 It offers realistic technical and HR interview simulations, resume analysis, and AI-powered explanations — all with optional voice feedback.

 ---